nvbinh15/Stitch/README.md

 Commands:
 * $help - list all available commands of Stitch
-* $joke - tell a random joke
+* $joke - tell a random joke :smiley:
-* $bet - predict the result of the next 2 games of Euro 2020
+* $bet - predict the result of the next 2 games of Euro 2020 :bar_chart:
-* $cat - tell a random cat fact
+* $cat - tell a random cat fact :scream_cat:

 ## Deployment